Enjoy Community and Have Fun

-Students at West Catholic have the opportunity to attend both voluntary school-sponsored retreats and grade-level retreats.
-All students have the chance to enjoy the faith and fun of the yearly Life Force Retreat.
-Also, each year all juniors have the opportunity to experience the community of the annual Kairos Retreat.
-In addition to the Life Force and Kairos Retreats, students attend a yearly grade-level retreat that provides focused, faith-based activities.
+Students at West Catholic get to come together with their class for yearly grade-level retreats.
+Apart from these retreats, students also have the opportunity to attend voluntary school-sponsored reterats such as the student-led Life Force Retreat.
+Additionally, each year all juniors have the opportunity to experience the community of the annual Kairos Retreat.

 Build Life-Long Bonds

 Grade-level retreats are a great way for students to build their Christian identity, strengthen and reinvigorate their faith, and forge lasting friendships with their peers and Christ.

 This one-day retreat is designed to provide students with a solid foundation for high school.
 It is held at the beginning of the school year to help the students get to know each other.
 The day starts with a focus on the fact that the foundation for high school is Jesus Christ.
 Activities at the retreat include speakers, small group sessions and prayer all to work toward building a Catholic identity in which freshmen can be secure in their faith and in the Christian community of our school.

 The sophomore class gathers off campus for a day of spiritual reinvigoration.
 The retreat focuses on our unique call as God’s sons and daughters.
 Since young men and women have different struggles and needs, the guys and girls will be at different locations with each retreat tailored to the individual challenges of the participants.